-If you act quickly following your arrest, you can request an administrative hearing before The Department of Licensing (DOL), which is the department that oversees driver’s licenses.
-Your DUI lawyer can help you to present information that can help clear you of any wrong-doing in the eyes of the DOL, thereby eliminating the potential for suspension or revocation (known as administrative penalties.)
+If you act quickly following your arrest, you can request an administrative hearing before The Department of Licensing (DOL), which is the department handles driver’s licenses.
+A DUI lawyer can assist you with presenting information that can help clear you of any wrong-doing with the DOL, thereby reducing the potential for suspension or revocation (known as administrative penalties.)

 There is a non-refundable $375 fee (payable to the DOL) that must be paid when requesting an administrative hearing, although fee waivers can be obtained by some individuals.